CityScrolls logo Explore Venice ›

 The seamless integration of 18th-century Venetians into biblical scenes at the 14 Stations of the Cross in Chiesa di San Paolo is a remarkable example of his work.

-These top spots are steps away from Scuola dei Carmini:
+These top spots are just a short walk from Scuola dei Carmini: